BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • ***Supports bespoke UI injection***: MCM allows you to inject your own UI elements into the MCM UI, so you could even have a mix of MCM-generated UI and your own custom UI in the same mod.
 This is useful when your mod has specific features to expose in the UI that are largely unrelated to configuration;
 >
-> • ***Notification API***: Exposes an IMGUI toast notification API that allows mods to easily create customizable notifications with options for title, message, duration, and custom buttons.
+> • ***Notification API***: Exposes an IMGUI notification API that allows mods to easily create customizable notifications with options for title, message, duration, and custom buttons.
 >
 > • ***Cross-mod settings access***: The unified config approach promoted by MCM allows for straightforward access to settings from other mods, as arbitrary implementations are mostly eliminated, facilitating compatibility and interoperability.
 >